Convoifilter: A case study of doing cocktail party speech recognition: Introduction

 \section{Introduction}

-Current ASR systems can outperform humans in speech recognition accuracy in an optimal setting with a nearby microphone and favorable acoustic conditions.
-Typically, these systems achieve a word error rate of less than 5\% \cite{DBLP:conf/interspeech/NguyenSW21}.
-ASR systems face challenges in a real-world environment due to complex acoustic conditions, such as noise, reverberation, and cross-talk (known as the cocktail party setting).
-Consequently, the performance of the model can decrease dramatically.
-For instance, in the CHiME-5 competition, the baseline system achieved a word error rate of barely below 80\%.
-By utilizing a robust back-end, the word error rate improved to approximately 60\% \cite{zorilua2019investigation}.
+In the ideal environment with a close speaking microphone, the speech recognition performance of current ASR systems can surpass humans, with a common word error rate usually below 5\% \cite{DBLP:conf/interspeech/NguyenSW21}.
+However, in a realistic environment, the ASR system has to deal with complex acoustic conditions like noise, reverberation, cross-talk (known as the cocktail party setting) \cite{yang1999multimodal, bett2000multimodal}.
+As a result, it makes the model performance drops dramatically.
+For example, in CHiME-5 competition, WER of barely below 80\% achieved by the baseline system; using a robust back-end, approximately 60\% WER is achieved \cite{zorilua2019investigation}.

-Humans are adept at filtering out unwanted sounds and focusing on desired ones, whereas machines often struggle with this task.
-With the increasing popularity of deep learning in speech signal processing, significant advancements have been proposed to improve speech signals, including denoising, dereverberation, source separation, and neural beamforming techniques \cite{9189820}.
-Among these techniques, masked-based approaches have proven to be popular and effective.
-Instead of directly estimating the improved signal, a mask is estimated and multiplied with the noisy signal to obtain the enhanced signal.
-There are two types of masking approaches: waveform masking (Figure \ref{fig:overview}a) and spectral masking (Figure \ref{fig:overview}b), depending on the type of input/output.
+Unlike machines, humans do an outstanding job of ignoring interfering signals and focusing on what we want to hear \cite{Waibel2009, Waibel2009a}.
+As deep learning gains popularity in speech signal processing, much impressive progress has been proposed to help enhance speech signals \cite{9189820} like denoising, dereverberation, source separation, and neural beamforming.
+Among speech enhancement techniques, masked-based is among the most popular and effective.
+In masking approaches, rather than estimating the enhanced signal directly, we estimate a mask, then multiply it with the noisy signal to get the enhanced signal.
+Depending on the type of input/output we can have waveform masking and spectral masking.
+Our study based on spectral masking since it's much faster than waveform masking.

-Speech enhancement techniques are commonly employed for blind signal enhancement.
-However, in certain situations, we may have precise knowledge of the intended speaker.
-This information can be vital in improving speech enhancement and ultimately enhancing the performance of our speech recognition system, particularly in challenging acoustic environments such as cocktail parties.
-The speaker extraction problem is a related area of study that addresses this circumstance.
+Speech enhancement techniques generally use for blind signal enhancement.
+In our case study, we want to develop a robot to communicate and take orders from its master.
+So, we know precisely to whom the robot needs to listen, which can provide critical information that helps our speech recognition system work better, especially in complex acoustic situations like cocktail parties.